Marrying a Citizen of the U.K.? How to Get a Green Card for Your New Spouse

 Let’s start with a bit of background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident gives foreign-born people a direct path to a U.S. green card.
 Contrary to popular rumor, however, the foreign national does not immediately or automatically receive the right to immigrate, nor U.S. citizenship.

 If you are a U.S. citizen and are already married or soon will be, your new spouse will become your "immediate relative" in the lingo of U.S. immigration law.
 He or she may receive a green card as soon as the two of you successfully complete the application process.
-That process can, however, take several months by itself.
+That process can, however, take sixmonths to a year, or even longer.

-If you have not yet married and your fiancé is still living in the United Kingdom, you can, if you are a U.S. citizen, petition for your fiancé to enter the U.S. on a K-1 visa in order to get married in the United States.
+If you have not yet married and your fiancé(e) is still living in the United Kingdom, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order to get married in the United States.
 After the wedding, your new spouse can apply for a green card, if desired.
-You can also choose to get married first in the United Kingdom or in another country, and then apply for an immigrant visa with which to enter the U.S.– the equivalent of a green card.
+You can also choose to get married first in the United Kingdom or in another country, and then apply for an immigrant visa with which to enter the the United States.
+The visa will turn into a green card when your spouse arrives.

-If you are a U.S. lawful permanent resident, your British spouse is considered a "preference relative," in category 2A of the U.S. visa preference system.
-Your spouse can complete the process of applying for a green card (and enter the U.S.) only after a visa number has become available.
-Because of annual limits on the number of visas given out in category 2A, waits of many years are common.
-The application process itself adds more months to the process.
+If you are a U.S. lawful permanent resident, your British spouse is considered a "preference relative," in category F2A of the U.S. visa preference system.
+Your spouse can obtain permanent residence in the U.S. only after a "visa number" (space for another permanent resident) has become available.
+Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list has developed.
+The application process may take several years.

 U.S. permanent residents (green card holders) cannot petition for fiancés to receive visas to the United States.